 The Prince Tudor interpretation of the Sonnets is an issue of debate among Oxfordians.
 If you’ve seen the 2011 Roland Emmerich film Anonymous, the idea won’t be new to you.
 Even if you don’t subscribe to the theory as Joshua does, you should find it no bar to enjoying the book.

-Prince Tudor, in a nutshell: Variant 1 posits that Elizabeth and I had a son, brought up as Henry Wriothesley, 3rd Earl of Southampton.
+Prince Tudor in a nutshell: Variant 1 posits that Elizabeth and I had a son, who was brought up as Henry Wriothesley, 3rd Earl of Southampton.
 Variant 2 adds that Elizabeth was also my mother.
 It’s complicated.

 Don’t let it scare you off.
-The story, told in this book through blank verse using a variety of voices, can hold your interest no matter how factual or fantastical you believe the premise to be.
+The story, told in this book through blank verse using a variety of voices, can hold your interest no matter how factual or fictional you believe the premise to be.
 Joshua owns his opinion and I remain reticent, but this review is ecumenical, up to a point.
-If your Bard wrote his sonnets as impersonal dramatic exercises, dozens and dozens of home-schooled homework problems to suss out a new verse form, then this is not your book.
-In that case, welcome to my blog!
+If your Bard wrote his sonnets as impersonal dramatic exercises, dozens and dozens of home-schooled homework problems simply to suss out a verse form, then Joshua’s book is not for you.
+But in that case, welcome to my blog!
 I presume you arrived here by accident.

 The Life and Death of King Edward plays out in seven sections: prefatory Inductions, five Acts, and an Epitaph.
 There are background notes before each section, a few footnotes, and a handful of black-and-white illustrations.
 It’s well organised.